AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 * If the "scenceParam" starts with "1200000000", that scene matches "type_entry": 1.

-* If the "scenceParam" scene starts with something other than the specified in any "hex_prefix_remove", that scene does not match any "type_entry" and therefore does not have an associated "hex_prefix_add" or "normal_command_suffix" to add later on.
+* If the "scenceParam" scene starts with something other than the specified in any "hex_prefix_remove", that scene does not match any "type_entry".
+Therefore, that scene does not have an associated "hex_prefix_add" or "normal_command_suffix" to add later on.
+The method explained herein still works with these scenes.

 * Other models (like most string lights) have an empty "hex_prefix_remove" value.
 In those instances, all scenes match the provided type.